 Note: students are allowed to P/D/F prerequisite courses taken during the Spring 2020 semester only.

-You are encouraged to declare early in the process so that you have ample time to schedule a virtual meeting with your academic advisor.
-The deadline to declare is April 13th.
+You are encouraged to declare early in the process so that you have ample time to schedule a meeting with your academic advisor.
+The deadline to declare is April 11th.
 For more details on the Registrar’s process, please follow the declaration instructions distributed by your residential college dean.